Highlights and top attractions in Geneva

 Average high temperatures: January – 4C / 40F; April – 15C / 59F; July – 26C / 79F; October – 15C / 59F

-Christmas market dates: early to end December (Learn more here).
+Christmas market dates: 16 November – 24 December, to be confirmed (Learn more here).